GLOBAL MARKETS-Fed keeps lid on dollar, yields; Greece hurts stocks

 Euro zone finance ministers meet later in the day, but expectations are low that Greece and its international creditors will reach a deal to prevent the cash-strapped country from defaulting at the end of the month.

-Earlier in Europe, Norway’s central bank became the 29th monetary authority to ease policy this year by cutting interest rates to a record low, and sterling hit a seven-year high after UK retail sales boosted expectations UK rates might soon rise.

-The main drivers for European markets, however, will be the news out of the Eurogroup finance ministers meeting in Luxembourg and the outlook for U.S. monetary policy.
+European markets are likely to take their cue from the news out of the Luxembourg meeting, along with the outlook for U.S. monetary policy.

-“Markets are starting to sit up and pay attention to the fact that a resolution will not be forthcoming anytime soon for Greece,” said Brenda Kelly, head analyst at London Capital Group.
+The Fed said on Wednesday that the economy was probably strong enough to support a rate increase by the end of the year.
+But it lowered its forecasts for 2015 economic growth because of a weak start to the year and reduced its federal funds rate forecast.

 “With Greece, no news is bad news at this stage,” said Holger Schmieding, chief economist at Berenberg Bank in London.